ESnark/blowback/README.md

 # Vite MCP Server

-A Model Context Protocol (MCP) server that integrates Cursor with Vite HMR, allowing Cursor agents to modify code and observe live updates through the Vite Hot Module Replacement system.
+A Model Context Protocol (MCP) server that integrates Cursor with Vite Dev server, allowing Cursor agents to modify code and observe live updates through the Vite Hot Module Replacement system.

 ## Features

 - 🔄 Connect to a running Vite dev server's HMR system
-- 📝 Update files and let Vite HMR process the changes
 - 🔍 Monitor HMR events and update status
 - 🌐 Automated browser integration for visual feedback and debugging
 - 🤖 Enable Cursor AI agents to modify code and see the results in real-time